 Q. What scores are you looking for on the GRE, TOEFL, etc?
 Is there a minimum GPA cut off?

 A. Be highly ranked (top 10%) in a respected chemical engineering program.
 The GRE is optional.
 If you submit scores, we will consider them.
 However, we will mark applications as complete and review them if you opt not to submit these.

 If you are an international applicant, score at least 92 on the TOEFL to place out of additional English language instruction requirements, and at least a 26 TOEFL speaking score to be qualified to serve as a Teaching Assistant (nearly all doctoral students will serve in this capacity, MS students do not).
 Please note that UW is phasing out accepting IELTS.
 Any test dated after November 1 2016 cannot be accepted.

-A. At the beginning of student’s first autumn quarter the faculty will present short talks describing the research projects they have available for the upcoming year.
+A. At the beginning of a student's first autumn quarter, faculty present short talks describing the research projects they have available for the upcoming year.
 Students then submit a form listing their top four preferred research projects.

 A. No. The M.S. degree is entirely self-supported regardless of the track (thesis or non-thesis) that the student chooses.
 Therefore, we cannot offer TA or RA appointments to M.S. students.

 Q. Is it possible to take the M.S. on a part-time basis or hold an outside job while completing the degree?